mwangdakota/pages-uswds-jekyll/pages/about.md

 <li>
                 <h3>Up to $2M / 24+ months</h3>
-                Receive up to $256,000 in seed capital to conduct product Research and Development (R&D) over six to 12 months.
-During this period, your company will be immersed in the NSF network and you’ll receive training and mentorship from seasoned entrepreneurs and innovators.
-After you complete your Phase I award, you’re welcome to apply for a second-round investment of $1,000,000 over 24 months.
-During the course of that award, you can apply for supplements that may add up to another $500,000.
+                Receive up to $256,000 in non-dilutive funding for research and development (R&D) to build your prototype or proof-of-concept over six to 12 months.
+During this period, your company will receive guidance from NSF program directors who are seasoned entrepreneurs and technologists.
+After you complete your Phase I award, you’re welcome to apply for Phase II,  which can be up to $1,000,000 over the course of 24 months.
+During that second award, you can apply for supplements that may add up to more than $500,000.
               </li>
               <li>
                 <h3>Feedback from experts</h3>